mfpdev/liveupdate-and-analytics/README.md

 # Coupons App

-This iOS native sample app purpose is to demonstrate IBM MobileFirst Foundation features such as [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
+This purpose of this sample is to demonstrate IBM MobileFirst Foundation features such as [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
 This app sample using [AR](https://www.wikiwand.com/en/Augmented_reality) to shows coupons that which customers of a shop or business can picks, what can help the business get more traffic.

-## Demo
+### Demo

 ## Prerequisites
 1. [Installed Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)